Harlequin MIRA | 2014

 The pacing of events felt clunky, resulting in a story that moved pretty slowly along with some ho-hum characters, who lacked depth and unique voices.
 (There’s also some subtle racism which felt lazy and unnecessary.
 Whoooo!)

 I’m not saying it was a bad novel, but feeling indifferent once it’s over is usually a bad sign for me.
 There wasn’t anything special about this.
-It’s been done before, and done better.
-The themes, especially, have been beat to death.
+It’s been done before and done better.
+The themes, especially, have been beaten to death.
 It’s true what they say – there are no new ideas.
 And every writer has a different take on the same old ones, so sometimes that personal interpretation results in nothing special.
 And other times it results in the best book I’ve ever read.
 This was nothing special.
 It lacked that kick-to-the-face (metaphorically) that makes your eyes pop and your mind spin.
-This one didn’t illicit much more than a shoulder shrug from me.
+This one didn’t elicit much more than a shoulder shrug from me.

 Still Missing by Chevy Stevens did this so much better.
 That one got 5 stars from moi.
-I can’t bring myself to this give anymore than 2 1/2.
+I can’t bring myself to this give any more than 2 1/2.

 I’ve been following her for the past few days.
 I know where she buys her groceries, where she works.
 I don’t know the color of her eyes or what they look like when she’s scared.
 But I will.

 One night, Mia Dennett enters a bar to meet her on-again, off-again boyfriend.
 But when he doesn’t show, she unwisely leaves with an enigmatic stranger.
 At first Colin Thatcher seems like a safe one-night stand.
 But following Colin home will turn out to be the worst mistake of Mia’s life.